 Meet the Danes

-When you come to Denmark, you will soon discover that the Danes are helpful and trusting people.
+When you come to Denmark, you will hopefully discover that the Danes are helpful and trusting people.
 While perhaps a little reserved at first, Danes are open-minded, easygoing, and easily humored – and almost always look on the bright side of life.

 Being a foreigner and getting used to local habits and different cultures is always a challenge – but also very rewarding.
 To some international travelers, Danes may seem a little private at first – not wanting to intrude on other people’s personal space uninvited.
 The best advice is to make the first move - go ahead and say hello.
 You’ll soon discover that most Danes are very approachable, friendly, and helpful.